 Designers to help us figure out more useful layout, a template etc

 Code-savvy people to find a better export/conversion solutions and improve the website

 People who want to help with distribution and printing

 If you know someone who wants to help with refugeephrasebook, please invite them as well.
 Wikimedia e.V. host the workshop free of charge and is not involved in https://refugeephrasebook.de/ itself.
 The open workshop part will be streamed for anyone to wants to contribute from afar.

 Currently printable versions are based on 3 different tables via wikibooks and Open Office.
 Anyone can reuse the content.
 This sunday, we want to produce a book to be printed for the greek island of Kos, where thousands of refugees wait in dire circumstances without basic tools for communication.
 The phrasebooks will be printed in Berlin and distributed in Kos next week.

-Welcome to Refugee Phrasebook: Together we are building an open collection of useful words and phrases for refugees who just arrived. (more…)
+Welcome to Refugee Phrasebook: Together we are building an open collection of useful words and phrases for refugees who just arrived.
+The Refugee Phrasebook is a multilingual tool that provides basic useful vocabulary related to the most common immediate needs. (more…)